LaWebcapsule/directus9/docs/reference/system/permissions.md

 ## List Permissions

-List all permissions that exist in Directus.
+List all permissions that exist in Directus9.

 ::: tip Permissions